Certified Picture Framer

 “I’ve had by far the most interesting and diverse framing projects here than I’ve ever had.”

-Folks personally handles every piece of artwork that comes into Wyman Frame.
+Folks personally handles every piece of artwork that comes into Dale Rogers Framing.
 She has seen first hand how various products can damage pieces and stresses the importance of letting a trained professional handle something so valuable– no matter the material.

 “We have the facility, the capability, the manpower,” said Folks.
 “We’re ready to do more.”